 4. Title Agencies vs. Closing Attorneys

-Many states (particularly, on the eastern side of the U.S.) have laws that require all real estate closings to be conducted by real estate attorneys, rather than title agencies.
+Many states (particularly on the eastern side of the U.S.) have laws requiring all real estate closings by real estate attorneys rather than title agencies.
 This essentially doubles the normal cost of closing deals in those states.
 Case in point…

 My title company in Michigan charges a standard closing fee of $500.